 - Temporary (non-degree) students are not eligible for aid

 How to Apply:

-- Complete the FAFSA or Renewal (online at www.fafsa.ed.gov), MARCH 1, is the priority date for filing.
+- Complete the FAFSA or Renewal (filing on line at www.fafsa.ed.gov is highly recommended), MARCH 1, is the priority date for filing.

 - List Purdue University, DFA, SCHL, 475 Stadium Mall Drive, West Lafayette, IN 47907-2050 as the school you will attend.
 The Title IV code number for Purdue University is 001825 .